 6. Big Bear Lake

 If you have yet to check off Big Bear from your SoCal bucket list, now is the time.
 The area is full of cottonwood, aspen, and oak trees, plus bright red maples in the town village.
-The Aspen Grove is currently closed though Mill Creek Road, but Pine Knot Trail and Castle Rock Trail still offer exceptional hues.
+The Aspen Grove has had some temporary closures (check listing here) but Pine Knot Trail and Castle Rock Trail also offer exceptional hues.
 If you're feeling really adventurous, we recommend trying part of the Rim of The World Scenic Byway, which winds through the San Bernardino mountains between Lake Arrowhead, Big Bear, and beyond.

 Gorgeous Fall Aspens on the June Lake Loop.
 Photo by Don Graham/CC BY 2.0